jackkershaw/vital-signs/README.md

 - Added MIT License.

-- RSS - for now, I have kept this simple and just added a link to the RSS feed that Worpdress generates rather than creating something in NextJS.
+- RSS: I have kept this simple and just added a link to the RSS feed that Worpdress generates rather than creating something in NextJS.
 I created a /feed page in NextJS which automatically redirects to this URL, to enable the same sort of functionality in NextJS that Wordpress offers.

 - Added a custom 404 page to the site, using a page titled 404 in the NextJS pages router.

+- Added a read more button at bottom right which links to the news page.

 # Running on your machine